owlbarn/tutorial/book/testing/README.md

 These kinds of tests are useful, but embedded in the code itself, while we need separate test modules that check the implementation of functions against expected behaviours.

 In Owl, we apply *unit test* to make sure the correctness of numerical routines as much as possible.
-Unit test is a software test method that check the behaviour of individual units in the code.
+Unit test is a software test method that checks the behaviour of individual units in the code.
 In our case the "unit" often means a single numerical function.

 There is an approach of software development that is called Test Driven Development, where you write test code even before you implement the function to be tested itself.
-Though we don't enforce such approach, there are certain testing philosophy we follow during the development of Owl.
+Though we don't enforce such approach, there are certain testing principles we follow during the development of Owl.
 For example, we generally don't trust code that is not tested, so in a PR it is always a good practice to accompany your implementation with unit test in the `test/` directory in the source code.
 Besides, try to keep the function short and simple, so that a test case can focus on a certain aspect.